 Depending on your departure time; either a full or continental breakfast is served.
 If you are flying out of PIR, a shuttle will be waiting for you.
 Coolers with your processed birds will be shipped to you with 3 business days per arrangements made between you and the lodge.

 Waterfowl Hunts: In December waterfowl hunts take place in the early morning.
 Guests depart the lodge with their guides by 7 am and return by noon.
 Upland bird hunting begins at 2:30 pm until dark.

 Tumbleweed Lodge provides guests an opportunity to sharpen their shooting skills with a complimentary 9 station sporting clays course.
-State Certified Shooting Instructors are available upon request.
-Prairie dog shooting, coyote hunting, dove hunting, and fishing in a number of ponds on the property are offered based on availability.
-A poker room, cigar parlor, and steam room round off the amenities associated with evening activities.
+A National Certified Shooting Instructor and State Certified Shooting Instructors are available upon request.
+Dove hunting and fishing in a number of ponds on the property are offered based on availability.
+A poker room, cigar parlor, and steam room round off the amenities associated with evening activities

 The South Dakota Cultural Heritage Center and State Capitol located in Pierre provide a great place to learn about the history of the state.
 The Missouri river, segmented by 5 dams across the state, not only generates hydro-electricity but is also a world class fishery of walleye, smallmouth bass, and northern pike.